soveda/XHT_card/README_midi_experimental.md

 - the RP2040 USB setup here boots as either USB host or USB device, not both at the same time
 - that means it can talk to a direct USB MIDI controller in host mode, or to a DAW/computer in device mode

-Use this version if you want to explore MIDI behavior.
-It is build-tested, but it is still experimental and not yet promoted over the main build.
+Use this version if you want the tested MIDI build.
+It remains separate from the main card so the non-MIDI fallback stays simple and safe.